davecan/Sane/README.md

 Here `Me` is the domain model instance.
 The `Validator_Class` is then used (via `YourModel.Validator`) to validate all registered validation rules, setting the `Errors` and `HasErrors` fields if errors are found.
 This is similar to the Observer pattern.

+Adding new validations is easy, just add a new validation class and helper `Sub`.
+For example, to add a validation that requires that a string start with the letter "A" you would create a `StartsWithLetterAValidation_Class` and helper method `Sub ValidateStartsWithA(instance, field_name, message)`, then call it via `ValidateStartsWithA Me, "MyField", "Field must start with A."`

 ### Numerous Helpers